chonbidesu/zombie_apocalypse/README.md

 Zombie Apocalypse Simulation

-by Jared Scratch (GitHub: chonbidesu)
+By Jared Scratch (GitHub: chonbidesu)

 Overview

-Zombie Apocalypse is a single-player, offline game modeled after Urban Dead, a free-to-play HTML/text-based massively multiplayer online role-playing game created by British developer Kevan Davis.
-Set in a quarantined region of the fictional city of Malton, it deals with the aftermath of a zombie outbreak.
-Players enter the game either as a survivor or a zombie, each with different abilities and limitations.
-Survivors become zombies when they are killed, while zombies can be "revivified" with appropriate technology, returning to life as a survivor – any character played for long will thus spend some time alive and some as a zombie.
+Zombie Apocalypse is a single-player, offline game inspired by Urban Dead, a free-to-play, text-based MMORPG created by British developer Kevan Davis.
+The game is set in a quarantined region of the fictional city of Malton, following the aftermath of a zombie outbreak.

-Zombie Apocalypse differs from Urban Dead in that, as an offline game, other characters are controlled by AI rather than other human users.
-All credit for the base game mechanics and concepts goes to Kevan Davis.
-My contribution is to create an offline version for fans of the game to enjoy the nostalgia, as the player-base dwindles and the future possibility of the game servers going offline looms.
+Players take on the role of either a survivor or a zombie, each with unique abilities and limitations.
+Survivors who are killed will return as zombies, while zombies can be revived with the right technology to become human again.
+Unlike Urban Dead, where other characters are controlled by human players, Zombie Apocalypse uses AI to simulate NPCs, allowing fans of the original game to enjoy a similar experience offline.

+This project is a tribute to Urban Dead and its community, developed in response to the dwindling player base and the possibility of the official game servers shutting down.

 Features

-Survivor and Zombie AI, with decision-making for escape, combat, and resource-gathering Interaction with buildings: Enter/leave buildings, barricade/smash barricades, search for items, ransack.
-Interaction with NPCs: Characters of either faction will attack each other, including the player.
+Survivor & Zombie AI: NPCs make decisions based on survival, combat, and resource-gathering needs.
+Building Interactions: Enter and leave buildings, barricade entrances, break barricades, and search for resources.
+NPC Interactions: Engage in combat with AI-controlled survivors and zombies.
-Item Usage: A variety of items are available to find, which have various uses you can discover.
+Item Usage: A variety of items can be found and used for different purposes.
+Weapons:
-Melee and Firearm Weapons: Melee weapons (crowbar, shovel, fire axe) have durability attributes and will break after a set number of uses.
+Melee weapons (crowbar, shovel, fire axe) have durability and will break after a set number of uses.
 Firearms require ammo and can be reloaded an unlimited number of times.
+Day/Night Cycle: The game features a dynamic time system where players must find shelter before nightfall to survive.

+How to Play

+Movement:
+Use WASD to move in cardinal directions.
+Use QEZC to move diagonally.
+Left-click a block in the viewport to move there.
+Combat:
+Left-click an enemy to attack them using your equipped weapon (if any).
+Interactions:
+Right-click objects or NPCs to bring up an interaction menu with available actions.
+Day/Night Cycle:
+The day runs from 8:00 AM to 12:00 AM.
+If you fail to find a safe place to hide before nightfall, you risk death.
+Skills:
+Click the SKILLS button next to the player portrait to access the skill menu and acquire new abilities.

 Installation

-No installation is required, simply run the latest version for your operating system.
+No installation required!
+Simply run the latest distributable version for your OS.
 Executable files can be found in the dist folder.
+Important: Since I am not a known publisher, Windows may flag the file as dangerous, and some antivirus software may show false positives.
+Alternatively, you can run the source code by executing main.py (requires Python and Pygame installed).

 Roadmap

-Planned features include:
+Planned Features:
-Character selection
-Class selection
-Skill Trees and XP system
-Better AI
+Improved AI for both survivors and zombies.
+Mall functionality to simulate the strategic importance of malls.
+Shopping and Bargain Hunting skills for specialized looting mechanics.
+Better sound effects to enhance immersion.
+Player zombie state (allowing the player to continue playing after death).
+Functionality for binoculars, DNA extractors, and other items.

 Contributing

 Contributions are welcome!
-Feel free to:
+You can:
-Submit bug reports
+Submit bug reports.
-Suggest features or improvements
+Suggest features or improvements.
-Fork and submit pull requests
+Fork the repository and submit pull requests.

 License

-I don't have a license for this project yet.
-I haven't yet decided what to do with this.
-It is currently under development, so no license is available at this time.
+This project is currently under development, and no official license has been assigned.
+Future licensing decisions will be made as the project evolves.

+Enjoy surviving the apocalypse!